 Shimano XTR M9020 Trail

 The Shimano XTR M9020 doesn't immediately seem all that different from its chunkier and less expensive cousins, the XT M8020 and M530.
-Sure, it's a bit lighter, and the finish is pretty, but is it worth the extra dollars?
-After only a few miles we knew we'd found a formidable challenge to the status quo.
-The high polished Chromoly steel axle, anodized forged body, and coated engagement mechanism are more than just talking points, they deliver noticeable improvements in performance.
+After only a few miles though, we knew we'd found a formidable challenge to the status quo.
+The high polished Chromoly steel axle, machined body, and coated engagement mechanism are more than just talking points, they deliver noticeable improvements in performance.
+The float is silky smooth, and we found them exceptionally easy to clip into and exit.
+The trimmed down body allows for better mud shedding and also a lower profile height.
 These pedals offer the additional stability and ease of entry that we've come to associate with mini-platforms in a highly polished and well thought out package.
-Unlike the Crank Brothers pedals, they feature adjustable tension, allowing the rider to dictate their release tension.
-The float is silky smooth and we found them exceptionally easy to get in and out of.
-The trimmed down body allows for better mud shedding and also a lower profile height.
-Mountain bike pedals are two of your five contact points with the bike, and these make the most of that interface.
-We find them ideal for XC riders wanting a bit more surface area, yet substantial enough for all-mountain riders.
-Discerning consumers won't be let down.

 Read review: Shimano XTR M9020

 These just edged ahead of the Race Face Atlas as our favorite flat pedal.
 The Raceface is a little lighter and grippier, but the Bladerunner has a better platform and mobility.
 While we didn't rate these on looks, the Deity would have led that metric as well.
 It was the easiest to reposition our foot into the right spot.
 While we used mainly for trail riding, they would excel in the park as well.